csham420/COMP-1502-002-W19/assignment/2/RefactoredTKDatabase.md

  * Height
  * and Jersey Number

-The Player Class contains one constrcutor method which accepts the player's roster information as parameters for a new `Player` object.
-This constrcutor method is abstract and is only meant to be used by the subclasses of the `Player` class, the `Skater` class and the `Goalie` class, in order to store common roster data that both types of `Player` objects share.
+The Player Class contains one constructor method which accepts the player's roster information as parameters for a new `Player` object.
+This constructor method is abstract and is only meant to be used by the subclasses of the `Player` class, the `Skater` class and the `Goalie` class, in order to store common roster data that both types of `Player` objects share.

 The `Player` class also contains the following methods:
  * `getName` - returns the name of the Player